I need to warn you, this post gets a bit nerdy and technical. If you’re not the nerdy and technical type, go straight to the conclusion.

 Be cautious of petting a frightened dog during a noisy event (especially fireworks).
 It may make both of you feel better, but pay attention to the animal.
 Stop if you see that petting makes things worse (which could occur through three different mechanisms).
 Above all, block the annoying stimuli as best you can: allow the animal to hide in a sound-proof place.
 If you’re giving treats after each noise, make sure they’re superbly yummy.

 BTW, here’s everything else you need to know about how to reduce fear of noise in dogs during the acute phase, the off-season phase, as well as the preventive phase.
-Want it as a pdf?
+Want it as an E-book?